awgrover/arduino-2-xod/README.md

 - For each constructor:
 - [ ] Turn the main class into a patch $classname (+ '2' for 2nd etc.)
 -- patches are lower case, "-" only
+- [ ] that holds the state,
+- [ ] has constructor args as inputs of right type,
-- [ ] that holds the state, and has a "bus" output.
+- [ ] and has a "self" output. (we need to know that xod type...)

+`./ard2xod constructor /home/awgrover/Arduino/libraries/Adafruit_NeoPixel /home/awgrover/xod/__lib__/Adafruit/Adafruit_NeoPixel`

 ### Neopixel example